TomDDG/ZXPicoIF2ROM/README.md

 ## PCB

-I redeisgned Derek's PCB in order to put the GPIO in order which is required for the PIO code.
+I redeisgned Derek's PCB in order to put the Address & Data GPIOs in order which is required for the PIO code.
 I also shifted to using through hole components instead of surface mount due to my soldering skills.

 ![image](./images/picoif2.png "PCB")